Meetings include a brief business segment, a summary of

 plates, a dish to share and something for the teacup auction.

-have an opportunity to show up to twelve photographs of your choice.
+You have an opportunity to show up to 15 photographs of your choice.

-Contact Mona Cavallero for details on emailing photos before the meeting
+Contact Mona Cavallero for details on emailing photos to her before the meeting

 Please plan on submitting photos by December 5th to allow preparation of